 Stuart B. Hill (see Contributors), for years one of the world's leading thinkers on education for sustainable food systems, understands transformative learning as a critical path to save the planet and the human race.
 A social ecologist with training in ecology, psychotherapy, and agricultural sciences, he offers a unique interpretation of the redesign of learning processes to advance food system change (cf. Hill, 2001, 2003, 2011, 2012, 2014).
+His work fits broadly (but more deeply) in the literature of inside-out sustainability and the neglect of our inner worlds in sustainability research and action (cf. Ives et al., 2020; Woiwode et al., 2021).

 Hill (2020) draws on the work of psychologist R D Laing (1971) to underscore the importance of personal reflection and healing in the learning process.
 Laing concluded that it is as if each of us has been hypnotised twice, firstly into accepting pseudo-reality as reality, and secondly into believing that we have not been hypnotised.
 States Hill (2020),